 7. Freestyle Canada has adopted the UCCMS, which shall be incorporated into this Code by reference as if set out in full herein.
-Any modifications or amendments made to the UCCMS by the SDRCC shall come into effect immediately upon their adoption by the SDRCC, without the need for any further action by Freestyle BC or by Freestyle Canada.
+Any modifications or amendments made to the UCCMS by the relevant functions of Abuse-Free Sport shall come into effect immediately upon their adoption by the relevant functions of Abuse-Free Sport, without the need for any further action by Freestyle BC or by Freestyle Canada.